 Guidance for professionals in Gloucestershire working with young people with mental health or emotional wellbeing concerns

-What are the core functions of an Mental Health Support Team (MHST)?
+What are the Core Functions of a Mental Health Support Team (MHST)?

 A moderate mental health problem is when a person has more symptoms that can make their daily life much more difficult than usual.
 Examples of this can be, but not limited to: